About Limerick Fringe

 Limerick Fringe is a new vibrant, multi-genre performance based event hosted in Limerick Ireland.
 It is a not for profit organisation that looks to support artists and producers to promote new, vibrant and daring arts to a wider audience utilizing non-traditional spaces.

-We invite applications from all performance disciplines, the programme is split up into eight main event categories these are: Cabaret, Comedy, Dance & Physical Theatre, Kids & Youth, Spoken Word, Music, Theatre and Workshops.
+We invite applications from all performance disciplines, the programme is split up into eight main event categories these are: Cabaret, Comedy, Dance & Physical Theatre, Kids & Youth, Spoken Word, Music, Theatre and Street Performance.
 We encourage applicants to dream wild, to propose mad and daring collaborations.